Introduction

 Solution

 Locate the focusing knob, which is normally near the eyepiece.
 Turn the focusing knob until you get a clear image.
-During the day, you may accomplish this by simply focusing on any distant object.
-As if it were a distant structure or a streetlight down the street.
+During the day, you may accomplish this by simply focusing on any distant object as if it were a remote structure or a streetlight down the street.

 Reason 3: Collimation